Vietnamese art: Silk painting

 Like lacquer painting, silk painting was much encouraged for exploration in the school.
-Different from similar practice of silk painting in China and Japan, an intensifying of cultural transfer was observed in Vietnamese silk painting, artist like Nguyễn Phan Chánh blended western composition principle with eastern tradition like calligraphy and brush paintings.
+Different from similar practice of silk painting in China and Japan, an intensifying of cultural transfer was observed in Vietnamese silk painting, artists like Nguyễn Phan Chánh blended western composition principle with eastern tradition like calligraphy and brush paintings.

 In 1931, Paris International Colonial Exhibition, Nguyễn Phan Chánh's work titled Children Playing a Game of Squares was well-received and this recognition firmly established the medium as a modern Vietnamese expression.

 Between 1930 and 1936, Nguyễn Phan Chánh, Lê Phổ, Mai Trung Thứ and Nguyễn Gia Trí, graduated from EBAI.
-Victor Tardieu died in 1937 and he was took after by Evariste Jonchere.
+Victor Tardieu died in 1937 and he was taken after by Evariste Jonchere.
 Tô Ngọc Vân begin teaching in EBAI in 1937.
 Artists like Bùi Xuân Phái and Nguyễn Tư Nghiêm who entered EBAI in 1941 was unable to complete the full five-year programme due to the 1945 revolution.

-A bombing of Hanoi that was intended for Japanese target destroyed part of the EBAI painting department in 1943, resulting the sculpture department to be moved to Sơn Tây; Architecture and sculpture department to Dalat while applied arts went to Phủ Lý.
+An Allied bombing raid of Hanoi that was intended for Japanese target destroyed part of the EBAI painting department in 1943, resulting the sculpture department to be moved to Sơn Tây; architecture and sculpture department to Dalat while applied arts went to Phủ Lý.

-The Time of Resistance wars (1945–1975)
+Indochina wars (1945–1975)

-Resistance war uproar marks the official close down of EBAI in 1945.
-Democratic Republic of Vietnam reopened a fine arts school in Hanoi for a short period of time in September 1945 ruled by To Ngoc Van.
-However, artist were sympathetic of the Viet Minh and decided to leave Hanoi to join the resistance movement against French in the Hills of Tay Bac.
+The end of the Second World War marked the official close down of EBAI in 1945.
+The Democratic Republic of Vietnam reopened a fine arts school in Hanoi for a short period of time in September 1945 ruled by To Ngoc Van.
+However, artists were sympathetic of the Viet Minh and decided to leave Hanoi to join the resistance movement against French in the Hills of Tay Bac.